ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 building applications which need access to information about the transport internals for their own operation.

-The Content object must provide some method to retrieve an octet array containing application data, corresponding to a single message within the underlying Protocol Stack's framing.
+The Message object must provide some method to retrieve an octet array containing application data, corresponding to a single message within the underlying Protocol Stack's framing.
 See {{receive-framing}} for handling framing in situations where the Protocol Stack provides octet-stream transport